GoogleChromeLabs/trust-safety-demo/referrer/README.md

 ## To test element-level `referrerpolicy`
 - Check the section "Let's test element-level referrerpolicy" (bottom of the page)
-- For images and scripts: clcik the link, the `Referer` will be displayed on the navigation destination page (`site-two`).
+- For navigations: click the link, the `Referer` will be displayed on the navigation destination page (`site-two`).
 - For images and scripts: `FULL` means the full URL was shared in the `Referer`, `ORIGIN` only the origin, `EMPTY` means no `Referer`.
+**ℹ️ Note:** to make sure all requests are made even though the images could be cached, a timestamp + random number is added to each image's `src`.

 ## To test request-level `referrerPolicy`
 - Check the section "Let's test fetch-level referrerPolicy" (bottom of the page)